msargarin/league-app/README.md

 $ pip install -r requirements.txt
 ```

-6. Find the `league` folder create a copy of `.env.example` in the same folder, rename the copy to `.env` then set environment variables.
+6. Find the `league` folder, create a copy of `.env.example` in the same folder, rename the copy to `.env` then set environment variables.

 7. Create database tables.